-- Motion to Adjourn.
-If passed, a motion to adjourn requires the Historic Preservation Commission to immediately adjourn to its next regularly scheduled meeting. - b.
+- a.
+Motion to Adjourn.
+If passed, a motion to adjourn requires the Commission for the Arts to immediately adjourn to its next regularly scheduled meeting. - b.
 Motion to Recess.
-If passed, a motion to recess requires the Historic Preservation Commission to immediately take a recess, the length of which the Chairperson will determine.
+If passed, a motion to recess requires the Commission for the Arts to immediately take a recess, the length of which the Chairperson will determine.
 The Chairperson may order a recess without a motion, and without adjourning the meeting, as the Chairperson determines necessary to maintain decorum and conduct the meeting in an orderly fashion. - c.
 Motion to Fix the Time to Adjourn.
-If passed, a motion to fix the time to adjourn the meeting requires the Historic Preservation Commission to adjourn at a specific time set in the motion. - d.
+If passed, a motion to fix the time to adjourn the meeting requires the Commission for the Arts to adjourn at a specific time set in the motion. - d.
 Motion to Table an Item.
 If passed, a motion to table an item postpones an item indefinitely or to a date and time certain set in the motion.
-If the motion does not contain a specific time, an additional motion is required to bring the item back to the Historic Preservation Commission at a future meeting. - e.
+If the motion does not contain a specific time, an additional motion is required to bring the item back to the Commission for the Arts at a future meeting. - e.
 Motion to Continue an Item.
-A motion to continue an item has the same effect as a motion to table but is generally used when good cause exists or in response to a request by staff, a Commission Member, or a participating party, as set forth in Section 18 Continuance of Agenda Items, or a scheduling problem arises.
+A motion to continue an item has the same effect as a motion to table but is generally used when good cause exists or in response to a request by staff, a Commission Member, or a participating party, as set forth in Section 19 Continuance of Agenda Items, or a scheduling problem arises.
 If passed, the motion continues the item indefinitely or to the date and time set in the motion.
-If the motion does not contain a specific time, an additional motion is required to bring the item back to the Historic Preservation Commission at a future meeting. - f.
+If the motion does not contain a specific time, an additional motion is required to bring the item back to the Commission for the Arts at a future meeting. - f.
 Motion to Call the Question.
-A motion to call the question, also known as moving the previous question or limiting debate, stops further Historic Preservation Commission deliberation, debate, and discussion on an item.
+A motion to call the question, also known as moving the previous question or limiting debate, stops further Commission for the Arts deliberation, debate, and discussion on an item.
 It can be stated as stopping debate or discussion within a certain period of time, such as 15 minutes.
-If seconded, the Chairperson shall then call for a vote on the motion or motions pending before the Commission as provided for in Section 10(g) Motion to Be Stated.
+If seconded, the Chairperson shall then call for a vote on the motion or motions pending before the Commission for the Arts as provided for in Section 10(g) Motion to Be Stated.

-26.5 Miscellaneous Motions and Appeals
+27.5 Miscellaneous Motions and Appeals

-26.5.1 Motion to Reconsider
+27.5.1 Motion to Reconsider

-A motion to reconsider any action taken by the Historic Preservation Commission may be made as follows: (1) The motion must be made by a Commission Member that voted along with majority that voted for the original motion that passed, although the motion for reconsideration may be seconded by any Commission Member; (2) The motion must be made either at the meeting at which the action to be reconsidered was taken, or, at the next regular meeting, provided appropriate due process is afforded to any participating parties; (3) The motion is debatable; and (4) If any participating party has left the meeting, or if the motion comes at a subsequent meeting, the ultimate decision to be reconsidered must take place at a subsequent meeting.
+A motion to reconsider any action taken by the Commission for the Arts may be made as follows: (1) The motion must be made by a Commission Member that voted along with majority that voted for the original motion that passed, although the motion for reconsideration may be seconded by any Commission Member; (2) The motion must be made either at the meeting at which the action to be reconsidered was taken, or, at the next regular meeting, provided appropriate due process is afforded to any participating parties; (3) The motion is debatable; and (4) If any participating party has left the meeting, or if the motion comes at a subsequent meeting, the ultimate decision to be reconsidered must take place at a subsequent meeting.

-26.5.2 Commission Member Appeal
+27.5.2 Commission Member Appeal